1. Skip to content

 Maduro's legitimacy faces public test

-Vladimir Rouvinski from the Universidad Icesi in Cali, Colombia, says the upcoming election will be a popular test of Maduro's legitimacy.
-If he wins, he could gain more legitimacy, he told DW, which in turn could have an effect on the US-imposed sanctions regime.
+Vladimir Rouvinski from the Icesi University in Cali, Colombia, said the upcoming election will be a popular test of Maduro's legitimacy.
+If he wins, he could gain more legitimacy, he said, which in turn could have an effect on the US-imposed sanctions regime.

-Recently, Washington has softened its stance toward the Maduro government and lifted some sanctions on Venezuela's oil industry.
-As a result, the US oil company Chevron was able to increase its Venezuelan production by 70% by the end of 2023.
+Washington has recently softened its stance toward the Maduro government and lifted some sanctions on Venezuela's oil industry.
+As a result, US oil company Chevron was able to increase its Venezuelan production by 70% by the end of 2023.

-Rouvinski therefore thinks that even if Maduro wins, "Several countries could begin to engage in greater economic activity."
-He considers a change of power to be unlikely: "Chavismo will not relinquish power under any circumstances."
+Rouvinski therefore thinks that even if Maduro wins, "several countries could begin to engage in greater economic activity."
+He considers a change of power to be unlikely.

 This article was originally written in German.